 - Shock and Disbelief– There’s a feeling of numbness that usually hits when the news is broken to loved ones of a sudden passing.
-The disbelief and denial of the truth is common.
+The disbelief and denial of the truth are common.
 Only by accepting the truth and handling the news in the most conscious and collective manner possible will we be better off.

 - Sadness – Despair, loneliness, a sense of emptiness and absence are common symptoms to feel during the grieving process.
-Crying is not a sin, so if you feel sad let it out.
+Crying is not a sin, so if you feel sad to let it out.
 Feel what you feel.